5 reasons why it is wise to engage a Debt Collection agency

 Delayed payers hinder the financial health of your company.
-Chances are that you have too little time and knowledge to adequately collect the unpaid invoices.
+Chances are that you have too little time or knowledge to adequately collect the unpaid invoices.
 And the older the debt gets, the harder it is to get paid.
-Here are five reasons why engaging a debt collection agency is wise.
+Here are five reasons why engaging a agency is wise.

 1. Legal protection